Top 3D Modeling Benefits for Architects and Constructors

 It allows:

-- Architects to express design intent clearly
+Architects can express their design intent clearly.

-- Structural engineers to validate alignment
+Structural engineers can validate alignment and structural accuracy.

-- Clients to make informed decisions
+Clients can make informed decisions with confidence.

 The shared 3D model becomes the master source of truth, ensuring that everyone looks at the same accurate representation and reducing the chances of miscommunication.